Safe-Surfer/SafeSurfer-Desktop/README.md

 Read our [translation guide](TRANSLATING.md) to get started!

 ## Bugs
-If you have any issues or have found bugs in this software, please report to https://gitlab.com/safesurfer/SafeSurfer-Desktop/issues
+If you have any issues or have found bugs in this software, please them report to https://gitlab.com/safesurfer/SafeSurfer-Desktop/issues

 ## Screenshots
 For screenshots of the app, please refer to the `screenshots` folder.